 If you are running IIS and Reporting Services together on the same computer, you can use the IIS Manager console application to get the certificate installed on your computer.
 IIS Manager includes options for creating and packaging a certificate request (.crt) file for subsequent processing by a trusted certificate authority.
 The certificate authority that you are using will generate a certificate (.cer) file and send it back to you.
 You can use IIS Management console to install the certificate file in the local store.
 For more information, see Using SSL to Encrypt Confidential Data on Technet.

-The presence of IIS on the same computer as Reporting Services will significantly affect SSL connections to a report server:
+The presence of IIS on the same computer as Reporting Services will significantly affect TLS connections to a report server:

-Uninstalling IIS can temporarily disrupt service to an SSL-bound report server URL.
-For this reason, it is strongly recommended that you restart the computer after you uninstall IIS.
+Uninstalling IIS can temporarily disrupt service to a TLS-bound report server URL.
+For this reason, it is recommended that you restart the computer after you uninstall IIS.

-Rebooting the computer is necessary to clear all SSL sessions from cache.
-Some operating systems cache SSL sessions up to 10 hours, causing an https:// URL to continue to work even after the SSL binding has been removed from the URL reservation in HTTP.SYS.
+Rebooting the computer is necessary to clear all TLS sessions from cache.
+Some operating systems cache TLS sessions up to 10 hours, causing an https:// URL to continue to work even after the TLS binding has been removed from the URL reservation in HTTP.SYS.
 Rebooting the computer closes any open connections that use the channel.

-Bind SSL to a Reporting Services URL Reservation
+Bind TLS to a reporting services URL reservation

 The following steps do not include instructions for requesting, generating, downloading, or installing a certificate.
 You must have a certificate installed and available to use.
 The certificate properties that you specify, the certificate authority you obtain it from, and the tools and utilities you use to request and install the certificate are up to you.

 You can use the Reporting Services Configuration tool to bind the certificate.
-If the certificate is installed correctly in the local computer store, the Reporting Services Configuration tool will detect it and display it in the SSL Certificates list on the Web Service URL and Report Manager URL pages.
+If the certificate is installed correctly in the local computer store, the Reporting Services Configuration tool will detect it and display it in the SSL Certificates list on the Web Service URL and Web Portal URL pages.

-To configure a report server URL for SSL
+To configure a report server URL for TLS

 Start the Reporting Services Configuration tool and connect to the report server.

-Expand the list of SSL Certificates.
+Expand the list of TLS/SSL Certificates.
 Reporting Services detects server authentication certificates in the local store.
 If you installed a certificate and you do not see it in the list, you might need to restart the service.
-You can use the Stop and Start buttons on the Report Server Status page in the Reporting Services Configuration tool to restart the service.
+You can use the Stop and Start buttons on the Report Server Status page in the Reporting Services Configuration tool to restart the service (top page).